roots/docs/sage/theme-installation.md

 published: true
 post_date: 2015-08-29 18:09:28
 ---
-Install Sage by copying the project into a new folder within your WordPress themes directory.

 Make sure all dependencies have been installed before moving on:

 * [WordPress](https://wordpress.org/) >= 4.7